 MUEAVI is an instrumented transport corridor through the middle of the campus which consists of two sections:

-Section 1 = Southern loop - controlled access environment.
-This comprises a structured single carriageway, country road, configurable sealed surface and off-road sections.
-This part of the facility can be closed off completely, allowing emerging technologies to be developed in a safe and accurately repeatable environment.
+Section 1: The Southern loop controlled access environment.
+This is a structured bi-directional single carriageway country road, together with a configurable sealed surface, off-road and ‘splash’ sections.
+Section #1 can be closed off completely, allowing emerging technologies to be developed in a safe and accurately repeatable environment.

-Section 2 = Open access environment.
-This section runs through the middle of campus and is therefore uncontrolled and public in nature.
+Section 2: Open access environment.
+This section runs through the middle of campus, includes a new car park, and is therefore uncontrolled and public in nature.

-In the middle of the facility, within the Intelligent Mobility Engineering Centre (IMEC), there are vehicle workshops, vehicle electrification, autonomous vehicle, simulation, mechatronics and control systems laboratories.
+In the middle of the facility, within the Intelligent Mobility Engineering Centre (IMEC), there are vehicle workshops, EV chargers, vehicle simulators, and laboratories for autonomous vehicle, mechatronics and control systems.
 IMEC interfaces both physically and operationally with the MUEAVI Control Tower, inclusive of the control-viewing room.
-All of the data from MUEAVI is relayed in near real-time from the communication network running alongside both sides of the road.
+All of the data from MUEAVI is relayed in near real-time from the communication network running alongside both sides of the road into IMEC, from where it can be accessed securely by the researchers and their R&D partners.

 Summary of applications